 Mild stomach problems are common for Western travellers to India, due to the big and sudden change in diet and weather.
 Stay rehydrated, and visit a doctor if your upset stomach lasts beyond two days.

 Most travellers to India do not suffer any problems.
 However, Mumbai is an enormous city with extremes of inequality, and street crime does inevitably exist.
 Western tourists stand out in crowds and could be targets for pickpockets and bag snatchers.

-Located in Mumbai Suburban, this hotel is 3 mi (4.8 km) from Shoppers Stop and within 6 miles (10 km) of Powai Lake and Andheri Sports Complex.
+Located in Western Suburbs, this hotel is 3 mi (4.8 km) from Shoppers Stop and within 6 miles (10 km) of University of Mumbai and Powai Lake.
 National Institute ...

-This family-friendly Mumbai hotel is located near the airport, within a 10-minute walk of U.S. Consulate General and Bandra Kurla Complex.
-MMRDA Grounds and ...
+This family-friendly Mumbai hotel is located near the airport, within 3 mi (5 km) of University of Mumbai, Bandra Kurla Complex and U.S. Consulate General.
+Lilavati ...

 Prices reflect the lowest "base rate" found over the next 30 days.
 Rates are subject to change and may not include taxes and fees, hotel service charges, extra person charges, or incidentals, such as room service.
 Converted rates are provided for your convenience.
 They are based on today's exchange rate, but the hotel will charge you in the local currency.
 Local charges may apply